 Estuarine crocodiles are found along the northern part of the east coast of Australia.
 Several outfitters in Daintree National Park specialize in river boat trips where you have a good chance of spotting one of these prehistoric apex predators.
 Keep in mind, Estuarine crocodiles are found in the ocean in this area so as tempting as it may look, do not go for a swim!

 Wombats are amazingly cute bundles of fluff.
 We were fortunate to see lots of them at Bendeela Picnic site, Kangaroo Valley.
 They come out to graze at dusk and dawn.
 If you sit quietly they will most likely walk within feet of you.

 Short hikes through the bush are also rewarding for viewing and photographing Australian wildlife.
 You can explore well-marked trails at night with a decent flashlight.
 On a number of these walks, we saw pademelons, wallabies, cane toads, flying foxes, bandicoot, and possums.

 Finding wild animals can be a challenge.
 And, please don't feed wild animals in an attempt to see them better.
 It is not fair on the animal and defeats the point of viewing them in the wild.

 There is a lot of wildlife to be found in Australia, therefore make sure to give yourself enough time.
 I have only mentioned here the animals that you can see from the land - Australia's ocean is a whole other story!

-Follow in Michelle’s footsteps tracking Australian wildlife.
+Follow in Michelle's footsteps tracking Australian wildlife.
 Contact your Ker & Downey destination specialist to start planning your journey.
-Follow us Facebook and Twitter to stay up to date on all our online content.
+For further inspiration, follow us on Facebook, Instagram, and Twitter.